Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 ==== Extras
-An extra is a nameless character in a scene who has just one trait describing their role in the story, like #trait[Bored Cop] #d10 or #trait[Suspicious Neighbour] #d6.
+An extra is a nameless character in a scene who has just one trait describing their role in the story, like #trait[Bored Cop #d10] or #trait[Suspicious Neighbour #d6].
 This trait is added to other dice pools (such as the peril pool) rather than rolled on its own.
 When extras take a complication or stress larger than their trait die, they are taken out.
 Most extras are invented during play rather than created in advance.

 ==== Analog STCs